andreas-mausch/android-broadcom-firmware-finder/README.md

 ## Building the docker image

-Clone this repository and call inside the directory:
+If you want to build the image yourself instead of using the one provided on Docker Hub ([https://hub.docker.com/r/andreasmausch/android-broadcom-firmware-finder/](https://hub.docker.com/r/andreasmausch/android-broadcom-firmware-finder/)), you can clone this repository and call inside the directory:

 ```
 docker build -t andreasmausch/android-broadcom-firmware-finder .